-What the Tesla Model X gives you is quite amazing – space for up to seven, the highest of high tech and incredible acceleration – but you’d expect better quality in a car that costs this much
+What the Tesla Model X electric car gives you is quite amazing – space for up to seven, the highest of high tech and incredible acceleration.
+But, you’d expect better quality in a car that costs this much

 - High-tech infotainment system

 What's not so good

 - Quality below par for such a costly car

 - Dealers come to you with their best offers

 Tesla Model X: what would you like to read next?

 Its makers will tell you that the Tesla Model X is an SUV, but it’s basically people carrier version of the Model S. Like the S, this is also an electric car and it uses similar components, but they’re wrapped up in a more practical body.

 As such, it’s a unique car in today’s market.
 Sure, you could also buy a BMW X5 hybrid, Audi Q7 e-tron or Range Rover P400e, but they can’t match the breadth of the Tesla Model X’s on-paper abilities and none can turn as many heads.
 From its party piece ‘Falcon Wing’ rear doors that are hinged at the top and lift up, to the 17-inch screen that takes up almost all of the centre console, the Telsa Model X makes many non-electric SUVs feel about as high-tech as a VHS tape in a world of 4K ultra-HD TVs.